It’s common to assume that if a product is of high quality, it will sell, and if it’s of low quality, it won’t.

 Though he was referencing something completely different, Elvis was actually asking the right question here for anyone looking to increase brand equity.

-Brands reflecting on their identity are doing the right thing to potentially build brand equity, but they’re missing out on such a huge part of this step – discovering their target market.
+Brands reflecting on their identity are doing the right thing, but they’re missing out on such a huge part of this step – discovering their target market.

 Creating awareness is all about being noticed by distinguishing yourself as something unique and positive.
 So, how do we go about doing this?
 We first need a deeper understanding of our audience.

 This entails more than simply knowing your key audience demographics.
-It requires a comprehensive understanding that includes details such as their perception of your brand, how they arrive at purchasing decisions and how your brand enters into their purchasing process.
+It requires a comprehensive understanding that includes details such as their perception of your brand, how they arrive at purchasing decisions and how they enter into purchasing processes.